craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

 |

+.. _sidebar-widget:

 Let's take a look at the sidebar widget as an example.
-The sidebar widget is a panel located on the left side of Studio.
-The Sidebar contains, the ``Dashboard``, ``Site Explorer`` and the ``Site Tools``, which are also widgets.
+The Sidebar widget is a panel located on the left side of Studio.
+The Sidebar contains, the ``Dashboard``, various path navigators and path navigator trees such as ``Pages``, ``Components``, etc., and the ``Project Tools``, which are also widgets.
 Here's the configuration:

 .. code-block:: xml
    :linenos:
-   :emphasize-lines: 4-6,11-13, 19-25
+   :emphasize-lines: 4-6,11-14, 39-45

    <widget id="craftercms.components.ToolsPanel">
      <configuration>